 Christian Pulisic made headlines earlier this year with his $73.1 million transfer to Premier League giants, Chelsea.
-Normally, I’d be ecstatic about a young American player making a high-dollar move to one of the biggest clubs on the planet, but instead, I felt a little sick to my stomach.
+Normally, I’d be ecstatic about a young American player making a high-dollar move to one of the biggest clubs on the planet, but instead, I felt a little sick to my stomach, what soccer team I should support!
 Pulisic’s transfer has made me reconsider the teams I support; after all, it’d be pretty difficult to support him but root against his club each week.
-Because of this dilemma, I’ve put a lot of thought into this subject and have created a few criteria for your reference when selecting teams to support.
+Because of this dilemma, I’ve put a lot of thought into this subject and have created a few criteria for your reference when selecting.

 Whatever choice you make, you should have access to their content.
 Social Media, news, and online content are all important, but making sure you have the capability to watch their games is crucial.
 I’ve tried supporting teams via news and online content but without the ability to watch full games or even clips, the interest is lost pretty quickly.

 Luckily, streaming platforms such as EPSN+, FoxSports, NBCSports, and even Hulu are providing extensive coverage of leagues in Europe and South America in addition to domestic leagues and national tournaments.